CERBON-MODS/CERBONs-Better-Totem-of-Undying/README.md

 - If you are suffocating totem will break the blocks you are in (You can add blocks to the tag "totem_cant_break" if you want some block to not be break by the totem).
 - You can blacklist dimensions where you don't want totem to work.
 - You can blacklist structures where you don't want totem to work.
-- Increases your hunger bar by half if your food level is <= 6 (When you can't run).
+- Increases your food level to 8 if your food level is <= 6 (When you can't run).
+Note that the hunger bar ranges from 0 to 20.
 - Apply Water Breathing effect.
 - Apply fire resistance and water breathing effects only when needed, meaning you are going to receive the effects only if you are on fire or in water respectively.